-Marion “Molly” Lunn is the Acting Deputy Director for Energy & Recycling, at the Illinois Department of Commerce & Economic Opportunity.
-In this capacity, she manages a variety of statewide programs and planning efforts that save energy, generate clean and reliable electricity, and promote sustainable transportation – all while supporting economic development and job creation.
+Marion "Molly" Lunn is Deputy Director for Energy & Recycling at the Illinois Department of Commerce & Economic Opportunity.
+In this capacity, she manages a variety of statewide programs and planning efforts that save energy, generate clean and reliable electricity and promote sustainable transportation – all while supporting economic development and job creation.
 Before joining the State, Molly was with the U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy, where she played many roles, including managing technical assistance for state and local governments.
 Molly has also had previous experience at the White House Council on Environmental Quality, U.S. Department of Housing and Urban Development, and was a Presidential Management Fellow.
-She received an MPA in environmental science and policy from Columbia University, and a BA in international studies and Spanish from Emory University.
+She received an M.P.A. in environmental science and policy from Columbia University, and a B.A. in international studies and Spanish from Emory University.

 Leidos – John Nicol

-John is an Energy Program Director with Leidos, formerly SAIC Engineering with more than 32 years of experience in energy efficiency related fields.
-Across this period, John has served as: Energy Research Engineer at the Oak Ridge National Lab; Technical Manager for Wisconsin Electric’s Smart Money program; Consultant for energy efficiency projects in Romania, Latvia and Belorussia with a special focus on industrial and commercial district heating networks; industrial energy efficiency consultant to staff offices at the US House of Representatives; Program Director for Ameren Illinois Act-On-Energy; Program Adviser for the Hawaii Energy program; Program Director for ComEd’s Smart Ideas Process Efficiency program, and Program Director for Wisconsin’s Focus on Energy Industrial and Large Energy User programs.
-Nationally, he has worked closely with the U.S. Department of Energy, U.S. Environmental Protection Agency, American Council for an Energy Efficiency Economy, and Consortium for Energy Efficiency and many electric and natural gas utilities.
-John is a registered professional mechanical engineer in the State of Wisconsin and holds an MS in Mechanical Engineering and a BS in Environmental Engineering from the University of Illinois at Champaign-Urbana.
+John Nicol is an Energy Program Director with Leidos, formerly SAIC Engineering, with more than 32 years of experience in energy efficiency related fields.
+During this time, John has served as Energy Research Engineer at the Oak Ridge National Lab; Technical Manager for Wisconsin Electric’s Smart Money program; consultant for energy efficiency projects in Romania, Latvia and Belorussia with a special focus on industrial and commercial district heating networks; industrial energy efficiency consultant to staff offices at the United States House of Representatives; Program Director for Ameren Illinois Act-On-Energy; Program Adviser for the Hawaii Energy program; Program Director for ComEd’s Smart Ideas Process Efficiency program and Program Director for Wisconsin’s Focus on Energy Industrial and Large Energy User programs.
+Nationally, he has worked closely with the U.S. Department of Energy, U.S. Environmental Protection Agency, American Council for an Energy Efficiency Economy, and Consortium for Energy Efficiency, in addition to many electric and natural gas utilities.
+John is a registered professional mechanical engineer in the State of Wisconsin and holds an M.S. in Mechanical Engineering and a B.S. in Environmental Engineering from the University of Illinois at Champaign-Urbana.

 Michigan Agency for Energy – Valerie J.M.
 Brader

 Valerie Brader is the Executive Director of the Michigan Agency for Energy.
-Her service with the administration began in 2011 and prior to this role, she served as Deputy Legal Counsel and Senior Policy Advisor to Governor Snyder, including work on the City of Detroit bankruptcy case.
-Before her service in state government she was a member (partner) at Bodman PLC, practicing primarily environmental and corporate law (with a specialization in assisting new or expanding businesses, from incorporation to securing permits and tax credits).
-A Rhodes Scholar and published author in both the legal and scientific presses, Brader previously worked as the career law clerk for the Hon.
-John Feikens of the Eastern District of Michigan, as an environmental consultant to the EPA and Department of Defense, and for Gov. Phil Batt (R-Idaho) on environmental and natural resource issues.
-Brader, who was the youngest person in the country to be selected to assist a federal court under the "Special Master" rule, was selected by Crain's Detroit Business as one of the "40 under 40" in Metro Detroit, by Michigan Lawyer's Weekly as a "rising star," and by the Joyce Ivy Foundation as its Leader of the Year.
-Brader received her AB magna cum laude in government from Harvard and Radcliffe Colleges, has two masters degrees from the University of Oxford (an MSc in Environmental Change and Management and an MSt in Historical Studies), and a J.D. magna cum laude from Georgetown Law Center.
+Her service with the administration began in 2011, and prior to this role she served as Deputy Legal Counsel and Senior Policy Advisor to Governor Rick Snyder, including work on the City of Detroit bankruptcy case.
+Before her service in state government, she was a member (partner) at Bodman PLC, practicing primarily environmental and corporate law, with a specialization in assisting new or expanding businesses, from incorporation to securing permits and tax credits.
+A Rhodes Scholar and published author in both the legal and scientific presses, Brader previously worked as the career law clerk for the Honorable John Feikens of the Eastern District of Michigan, as an environmental consultant to the EPA and Department of Defense and for Governor Phil Batt (R-Idaho) on environmental and natural resource issues.
+Brader, who was the youngest person in the country to be selected to assist a federal court under the "Special Master" rule, was selected by Crain's Detroit Business as one of the "40 under 40" in Metro Detroit, by Michigan Lawyer's Weekly as a "rising star" and by the Joyce Ivy Foundation as its Leader of the Year.
+Brader received her A.B. magna cum laude in government from Harvard and Radcliffe Colleges, has two masters degrees from the University of Oxford (an M.Sc. in Environmental Change and Management and an M.St. in Historical Studies) and a J.D. magna cum laude from Georgetown Law Center.
 Brader was the past winner of the Harvard College Women's Leadership Award and was first-runner up in the Pacific Legal Foundation's national writing competition.
 Brader served as an officer of the Women's Caring Program, Harvard Club of Eastern Michigan and Trinity Evangelical Lutheran Church.

 Michigan Electric Cooperative Association – Art Thayer

-Art is the Director of Energy Efficiency Programs for the Michigan Electric Cooperative Association (MECA).
-His responsibilities include managing the design, implementation and third-party evaluation of all EE programs, and involvement in the legislative and regulatory issues pertaining to the Energy Optimization Programs in Michigan under Public Act 295 of 2008.
-He has an extensive background and experience in the energy industry ranging from cost and scheduling for construction of a nuclear power plant in Michigan to managing sales and technical support for a leading manufacturer of geothermal HVAC equipment.
-He has also managed energy efficiency and evaluation programs for Consumers Energy and most recently for 8 cooperatives and 4 municipal utilities in the State of Michigan.
-Art is also currently the President of the Michigan Geothermal Energy Association and past Director of the Home Builder’s Association of Michigan.
+Art Thayer is the Director of Energy Efficiency Programs for the Michigan Electric Cooperative Association (MECA).
+His responsibilities include managing the design, implementation and third-party evaluation of all EE programs and involvement in the legislative and regulatory issues pertaining to the Energy Optimization Programs in Michigan under Public Act 295 of 2008.
+He has an extensive background and experience in the energy industry, ranging from cost and scheduling for construction of a nuclear power plant in Michigan to managing sales and technical support for a leading manufacturer of geothermal HVAC equipment.
+He has also managed energy efficiency and evaluation programs for Consumers Energy and most recently for eight cooperatives and four municipal utilities in the State of Michigan.
+Art is also currently the President of the Michigan Geothermal Energy Association and past Director of the Home Builders Association of Michigan.
 Prior to his work at the Association, Art served as the Michigan Territory Manager for Waterfurnace International, as the residential marketing programs manager and engineering research analyst for Consumers Energy and as a lead cost engineer for Bechtel Power Corporation in Ann Arbor, Michigan.
-Art holds a BA in the Social Sciences from Spring Arbor College in Spring Arbor, Michigan.
+Art holds a B.A. in the Social Sciences from Spring Arbor College in Spring Arbor, Michigan.